jordann6/cloud-resume-challenge/README.md

 Cloud Resume Challenge – JordanDesigns.io

 The Cloud Resume Challenge showcases a person's ability to turn their resume into a live website using modern cloud technologies.
 JordanDesigns.io is my implementation of this challenge, originally created by Forrest Brazeal.
-With the help of his book and YouTube videos, I built and deployed this project to sharpen my skills in cloud architecture, DevOps, and automation.
+With the help of his book, documentation, and YouTube videos, I built and deployed this project to sharpen my skills in cloud architecture, DevOps, and automation.

 Features